 Valley Boulevard runs about 45 kilometers from its western terminus in Lincoln Heights to its eastern one in Pomona, where it turns into Holt Boulevard.
 Over in Fontana, it once again becomes Valley Boulevard and remains so until Colton, where it ends at Sperry Drive.
 Colton is located in the San Bernardino Valley, not the San Gabriel, and for all intents and purposes, it’s a different Valley Boulevard.
 I’m sure, for that matter, that there are many Valley Boulevards in the English-speaking world, and if I ever do explore that one or any other, it will be for a separate entry.

 In the latter half of the 2000s, I was in a relationship with a Valley Girl, albeit a San Gabriel Valley Girl.
 She initially lived at her family’s home in Avocado Heights.
 I lived in Silver Lake, some 32 kilometers to the west.
 When I’d bicycle over to her neighborhood — just her neck of the woods — Valley was my preferred route.
-Other routes were shorter, but involved riding up and down hills.
+Other routes were shorter but involved riding up and down hills.
+They were also, to my mind, less interesting as I prefer to ride down roads that tell a sort of story about Los Angeles.

 My relationship with the San Gabriel Valley Girl ended but, having fallen in love with the San Gabriel Valley when I first visited Los Angeles in 1998, I still find myself traveling up and down Valley Boulevard semi-regularly.
 As much as I like it, though, there are things about it which I find rather aggravating.
 Unlike most great streets, for example, Valley Boulevard does not especially lend itself, flatness aside, to walking.
 Nor is it as well served by mass transit as a vibrant street in the world’s richest nation might be expected to be.